 The best way for a pregnant woman to bring down her blood sugar levels, Ina May Gaskin writes, is to get up and exercise.

-After that upsetting and bullying exchange with the nurse midwife, we switched to the doctors in the mistaken belief they would be more competent and logical.
+After that upsetting and bullying exchange with the nurse midwife, we switched to the doctors.
+We mistakenly believed they would be more competent and logical.
+And less unkind.

 “For intrauterine growth retardation,” she said offhandedly.
 “You’re measuring too small.”

-“Not a chance,” the doctor said, hurrying away to “help” another patient.
+“Not a chance,” the doctor said.
+Then she hurried away to “help” another patient.

 How many other times had she been bullying pregnant women that day?